Floating hotel draws workers to NW Canada boom town

 For employers, offering free top-end accommodations complete with a basketball court, a theater, a fine-dining room that serves three hearty meals a day and a captain’s lounge for relaxing may be a draw in a very competitive labor market.

 “We always go back to what our client wants.
-They want to build a platform that attracts and retains the best workers,” said Purdy.
+They want to build a platform that attracts and retains the best workers,” said Purdey.

 The North American energy industry is booming.
 Yet as companies make new investments, there are doubts the sector will be able to find and keep the employees needed to complete all the potential projects.